jaowei/lauretta-backend/README.md

-# PowerX Program - lauretta-backend
+# PowerX Programme - lauretta-backend

-This project is created in response to problem 5 of the take home assessment as part of the PowerX Programme.
+This project is created in response to problem 5 of the take home assessment for the PowerX Programme